 - Candidates are commanding higher hourly rates if they are being considered for temp roles or higher salaries if they are considering permanent roles.
 Based on market feedback, candidates are commanding a minimum hourly rate of $22 to $24 per hour, which equates to $45,000 - $48,000 per annum for an agent-level role.

-- There is demand for agents who are multi-skilled which means we’re looking for talent who have previous experience with live chat, social media, email and phone based experience all wrapped into one.
+- There is a demand for agents who are multi-skilled which means we’re looking for talent who have previous experience with live chat, social media, email and phone-based experience all wrapped into one.

-- There seems to be movement at the senior level from team leaders right through to head of customer service.
+- There seems to be movement at the senior level from team leaders right through to the head of the customer service.

 - It’s also worth mentioning workforce planners are in high demand.
 More and more organisations are looking at how they can utilise their frontline workforce (both contact centre and retail) to support customers.

-We anticipate more and more larger contact centres and organisations will be looking to either move or open up regional offices in search of good talent and have offices outside of Auckland as contingency.
+We anticipate more and more large contact centres and organisations will be looking to either move or open up regional offices in search of good talent and have offices outside of Auckland as a contingency.